ryzendew/AffinityOnLinux/README.md

 A portable AppImage version is also available - see the [AppImage Release](#appimage-release) section below for details.
 The AppImage is self-contained and doesn't require Python/PyQt6 to be installed system-wide.

 **Features:**
-- **One-Click Full Setup** - Automatically detects your distribution, installs dependencies, sets up Wine 10.4 (patched for OpenCL and AMD GPU fixes), and configures everything
+- **One-Click Full Setup** - Automatically detects your distribution, installs dependencies, sets up Wine (patched for OpenCL and AMD GPU fixes), and configures everything
-- **Wine 10.4 with Patches** - Uses Wine 10.4 specifically patched for OpenCL support and AMD GPU fixes
+- **Multiple Wine Versions** - Choose from Wine 10.4 (recommended), 10.4 v2 (older CPUs), 10.10, 10.11, or 9.14 (legacy) - all patched for OpenCL support and AMD GPU fixes
+- **Wine Version Switching** - Switch between Wine versions without reinstalling applications or losing your configuration
 - **System Setup Tools** - Download Affinity installers and install custom Windows applications using the Wine environment
 - **Update Affinity Applications** - Update existing installations without creating new desktop entries or reinstalling dependencies
 - **Automatic WebView2 Runtime Installation** - Automatically detects and installs Microsoft Edge WebView2 Runtime for Affinity v3 to enable Help > View Help functionality